supernomad/quantum/README.md

 ```
 After running the above you will have a single etcd instance and three quantum instances running.
 The three quantum instances are configured to run a quantum network `10.9.0.0/16`, with `quantum0` having a statically defined private ip `10.9.0.1` and `quantum1`/`quantum2` having DHCP defined private ip addresses.

+> A note about TLS, there are included TLS certificates in this repo that should not be for any reason reused for anything but testing quantum in a lab setting.
+There is an included script `generate-etcd-certs` that was used to create the certs in this repo if you are interested in reproducing them.

+#### Configuration
+`quantum` can be configured in any combination of four ways, cli arguments, environment variables, configuration file entries, and finally falling back to defaults.
+The precedence of which is as follows:

+- Cli arguments override environment variables, configuration file entries, and defaults
+- Environment variables override configuration file entries and defaults
+- Configuration file entires override defaults

+Run `quantum --help` for a current list of configuration options or see the [wiki](https://github.com/Supernomad/quantum/wiki).

+#### Testing
 To run basic unit testing and builds run:

 ``` shell